Baidicoot/set-theory-prover/README.md

     + valid reduction strategies (space-separated) are `ehnf`, `esnf`, `(match exp)`, and `(unfolding ...)`
 - creation inductive types (`Inductive name (arg0 : t0) ... (argN : tN) : exp := case0 : exp0 | ... | caseN : expN`) with automatically derived induction rules
 - printing definitions or axioms (`Print name`) or the entire context (`Print All`), or the universe ordering graph (`Print Universes`).
-- setting a name's δ-expansion or ρ-reduction to be reduced agressively (`Transparent name`)
+- setting names' δ-expansion or ρ-reduction to be reduced agressively (`Transparent ...`)
-- setting a name's δ-expansion or ρ-reduction to only be reduced during conversion (`Opaque name`)
+- setting names' δ-expansion or ρ-reduction to only be reduced during conversion (`Opaque ...`)

 In ATT, a name's δ-expansion or ρ-reduction is not, by default, reduced agressively, but instead only when types are being converted.
 For example, in the environment given by `Definition id := fun (A: Type) (x: A) => x`, only when attempting to match `id Type` with, say, `fun (y: Type) => y`, is the definition of `id` unfolded.